FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/index.md

 - API for creation of information such as emergency, Enemy units and so on

 The following features are planned:

-- Web administration
-- Federation Service (Connecting two or more FTS instances)
 - Plugin System
 - Data Sync / mission planning
 - Porting to Android